-Anyone feeling unwell over the early May and spring bank holidays can still access a variety of healthcare services when their GP practice is closed.
+Anyone feeling unwell over spring bank holiday can still access a variety of healthcare services when their GP practice is closed.

 Pharmacies are the first place to go for a minor health concern.

 As qualified professionals, pharmacists are experts in medicines and can offer clinical advice and over-the-counter medicines for a range of minor illnesses, such as cough, colds, sore throats, tummy trouble and aches and pains.
 People can speak to a pharmacist in confidence, in a private area, about the most personal symptoms, and should telephone their usual pharmacy before travelling as opening times may vary over the bank holiday.

 Some pharmacies are providing a delivery service for residents who have no support.
 People are encouraged to reduce the demand and pressure on this service if they are feeling unwell and self-isolating by asking friends, relatives or neighbours to collect their medicines in the first instance.

 Anyone with a health condition that cannot be treated by a pharmacist should call NHS 111 or go online https://111.nhs.uk/, available 24 hours a day, 7 days a week.

 The Primary Care Access Service (PCAS) also offers appointments with a healthcare professional to patients who require urgent but not life-threatening assistance at one of the five neighbourhood hubs via NHS 111.